 Who is covered?

-- Race Gold, Race Silver, Ride and Commute Members that are normally resident in the United Kingdom, the Channel Islands or the Isle of Man.
+- Race Gold, Race Silver, Ride and Commute Members who are normally resident in the United Kingdom, the Channel Islands or the Isle of Man.

 What is covered?

-- Incidents in which you are involved whilst riding or wheeling your bike and which are alleged to have been your fault.
+- Incidents in which you are involved whilst riding or wheeling your bike (including an e-bike(7)) and which are alleged to have been your fault.

 - Physical injury to third parties caused by your actions.